Ramondy/FSND_capstone/README.md

 ## Getting Started

-The application is deployed to Heroku together with a ready-to-use PostgreSQL database for the duration of the FSND capstone project assessment at the following url: https://fundmyfun.herokuapp.com/
+The application is deployed to Heroku with a ready-to-use PostgreSQL database for the duration of the FSND capstone project assessment at the following url: https://fundmyfun.herokuapp.com/

 ## Stack